 The condensate line must remain unobstructed, allowing free flow of condensate.
-If condensate is allowed to freeze in the line or if the line is obstructed in any other manner, condensate can exit from the water heater tee, resulting in potential water damage to property.
+If condensate is allowed to freeze in the line or if the line is obstructed in any other manner, condensate can back up inside the heat exchanger resulting in potential water damage to property.

 7. A condensate removal pump is required if the water heater is below the drain.
 When installing a condensate pump, select one approved for use with condensing water heaters and furnaces.
 The pump should have an overflow switch to prevent property damage from condensate spillage.
-The switch should be wired in series with the blocked drain switch inside the water heater (see FIG. 10-1 on page 56).
+The switch should be wired in series with the blocked drain switch inside the water heater (see FIG. 10-1).